cmdlucas/feedpoll/README.md

 This project polls for news  from the [newsapi.org](https://newsapi.org) API and stores the information in an in-memory DB (H2).

+This project is built mainly on the Layered pattern

 ## Install

 #### Git